top of page

 Reclaiming the Tularcitos Creek Parcels

-At the top of our priorities is re-acquiring the Tularcitos Creek Parcels of the Historic Rana Creek Ranch.
-This breathtaking area, rich with Esselen cultural sites, oak woodlands, and ecologically sensitive riparian zones, is at risk of being divided into luxury developments if we cannot secure it soon.
+In July 2025 we reclaimed Tularcitos Creek parcels as part of the Historic Rana Creek Ranch.
+This breathtaking area, rich with Esselen cultural sites, oak woodlands, and ecologically sensitive riparian zones.

-This land is more than geography to us—it’s a sacred connection to our ancestors and a foundation for our future.
-By reclaiming it, we can restore its watershed, protect its biodiversity, and create spaces for ceremony, education, and sustainable housing for Esselen citizens.
+This is incredible landscape of our ancestors is a sacred connection to our ancestors and a foundation for our future.
+By reclaiming it, we can restore its watershed, protect its biodiversity, and create spaces for ceremony, and education for the community and Esselen citizens.
+Your help is essential to providing us the resources accomplish these tasks.

 Expanding Education and Cultural Preservation